m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 We use the training set for optimizing parameters, and apply Early Stopping~\citep{prechelt1998early} using the held-out set.

 For \key{estimating the parseability or predictability} of a given grammar, we optimize the neural model on data ordered according to this grammar, and report the parseability/predictability on the held-out set to avoid overfitting to the training set.
-For Early Stopping, we evaluate on the held-out set at the end of every epoch. %run through the training set.
+For Early Stopping, we evaluate on the held-out set at the end of every epoch.

 For \key{optimizing grammars}, we jointly apply gradient descent to the grammar parameters and the neural models, using the gradient estimator (\ref{eq:dtheta}-\ref{eq:dpsi}).
 For Early Stopping, we evaluate on the held-out set in intervals of 50,000 sentences, using a Monte-Carlo estimate of $R_{\textit{Eff}}^{\theta, \phi, \psi}$ (\ref{eq:efficiency-rewrite}), sampling a single linearized sentence for each syntactic structure in the held-out set.